 I love the New Year with its promises of a fresh, new beginning!
-The New Year marks another time when it’s fun to develop family traditions and celebrations.
+The New Year is a time when it’s fun to develop family traditions and celebrations.

 We’ve had a number of traditions through the years, ones that we readily tweak according to the specific year and circumstances.
 Here are some traditions we’ve had over the years and some I’ve found online that would be great to try:

 When our children were young, we participated in community New Year’s Eve events.